ayush-pradhan/invoice-app/README.md

 # Getting Started with Invoice-App

-Install all the dependecies with: npm install
+Install all the dependencies with: npm install

 ## First page is Sign Up